-THE OBLIGATORY VILLAIN CHAPTER - PART ONE
+THE STENCH OF LOYALTY - PART ONE

 THE DREAD LORD HOB; Scourge of the West, Defiler of the East, Plague of the North, Overlord of the South, and King of the Nighttime World was in a bad mood.
 But then, abject failure and acts of cowardice as perpetrated by his dark legions tended to rub him the wrong way in even the best of situations.
 And this was not the best of situations.

 Lord Hob, who had always thought of himself as a fair and even tempered man, brooded silently to himself as he paced alone inside his command tent.
 The tent was exactly twenty-three paces wide, and each time he turned to pace toward the east wall, he’d walk to his mirror.

 It was a glorious mirror.
 It stood eight feet tall and three feet wide, and as he would approach it, the Dread Lord would pause and gaze deeply at his reflection.
 It was the only thing, the sight of himself resplendent in his white armor and black cape, that kept his bad mood from graduating into a full on rage.

 Being the fair and even tempered man he’s always thought himself to be, it was uncommon for the Dread Lord Hob to progress any further, emotionally speaking, than an allover feeling of intense annoyance.
 But today he feared that if he didn’t get himself under control, he would go immediately from his tent and commit horrible acts of violence upon his cowardly horde.

 Not that he was opposed to violence, just the opposite.
 Lord Hob was known far and wide for the brutal and creative ways he’d been known to inflict bodily harm upon others.
 But he preferred to be the one in charge of his emotional self when violence was on the table.
 If someone was to die by his hand it would be because it was the logical thing to do, not because he was in a tiff.